 Well covered already, along with other related terms.
 My web diary is definitely not a blog, it's just another escribitionist site.

-Because a CD is obviously an analog medium.
+Because a CD obviously carries analogue music.

 Because, when you put two CPUs on a single die of silicon, it magically becomes one "CPU" with two "cores".